-Stanley Kubrick spent a long time lost in the wilderness of The Shining, and perhaps fittingly for the famously meta-textual director, it has a back-story to match its on-screen horrors.
-Most famous is the off-screen feud between Kubrick and the author of the book the film is based off of, Stephen King.
+Stanley Kubrick spent a long time lost in the wilderness of The Shining, and perhaps fittingly for the famously brutal director, it has a back-story to match its on-screen horrors.
+Most famous is the off-screen feud between Kubrick and the author of the book the film is based on, Stephen King.
 King’s voice was becoming increasingly popular when the film was released in 1980; he was on his way to becoming a genuine pop culture phenomenon, and his famous distaste for the film drew much media attention, so much that it threatened to overshadow the film itself.
 Thankfully, Kubrick was an imposing, conniving, controlling maelstrom of a director, the kind of man who, for good or bad, would never release a film that would stand behind its backstory in import.
 Perhaps because of all the tensions surrounding the film’s production, he had no real choice but to up and direct a masterpiece.
 He succeeded.

 The Shining begins as a relatively sedate story of a family, including wife Wendy (Shelley Duvall) and son Danny (Danny Lloyd) and led by the alcoholic struggling writer Jack Torrance (Jack Nicholson).
 Jack, struggling with writer’s block, accepts a job tending a grand, large hotel as its winter caretaker, knowing its cavernous emptiness will provide fruitful mental space for his writing.
 In fact, he’s right, but it provides much more too: a place of such empty despair that he can see into the darkness and find nothing but a tortured, contorted version of himself.
 Soon enough, he becomes increasingly irate and begins to grow distanced from his family as he has conversations with figures from the hotel’s past which could be ghosts or figments of his imagination.
 Meanwhile, Danny possesses a special form of ESP called the Shining which holds unknown power but also allows him to connect with malevolent spirits, the same ones which may be taking hold of Jack.

 Kubrick doesn’t tip his hand – if anything, he’s intentionally obtuse even when he’s literally covering the screen in blood.
 His greatest trick is not to imbue doubt in the characters, but to cause us to doubt ourselves as he slowly winds us up over the film’s near two and a half hours.
 His film breaks and breaks again, quilting an operatic mosaic of solitude and excess, ultimately exuding a kind of paradoxical maximalist minimalism.
 In other words, the film seems to contradictorily mushroom stylistically – ballooning into excess – as it recedes into nothing, as if using its sheer cinematic girth not to impress us with technical presence but weave a purgatorial shroud that denies us any real ease of access.
-The film is suffocating, and as the walls of the Overlook slowly seem to close and close in on us we become mired in Jack’s own personality disintegration all while Kubrick erects a thoroughly unsupportable edifice around us, beckoning it to collapse upon us – or beckoning us to collapse inwards – like some sort of demented cinematic Jenga tournament limned with a whiff of the occult.
+The film is suffocating, and as the walls of the Overlook slowly seem to close and close in on us we become mired in the film’s own personality disintegration all while Kubrick erects a thoroughly unsupportable edifice around us, beckoning it to collapse upon us – or beckoning us to collapse inwards – like some sort of demented cinematic Jenga tournament limned with a whiff of the occult.
 Every shot is held to the breaking point, with Kubrick’s long takes especially famous for dragging us through the mud and instilling in us a monotony of his own making, a particularly corseting caliber of oneiric imagery.
 He captures, visually, the long drawn out halls of the hotel and the constant chill down the spine that comes from its sheer mundane inhumanity.

 Throughout, Kubrick’s shot-selection manages to turn even the wide-open emptiness of the hotel deeply claustrophobic.
 He emphasizes walls, floors, and ceilings even in shots of expanse.
 As the characters increasingly descend into madness, so too does Kubrick’s increasingly unhinged direction – he uses static shots throughout the film, excepting a slow-moving, lurching camera to capture monotony and the connected-ness of the labyrinthine monstrosity of the hotel.
 But toward the end, his camera is let loose upon the characters as it ravages around with an unchained recklessness.
 It’s as if Kubrick is losing control of the film itself.